tri47/tri47.github.io/_posts/2020-07-07-why-data-analysts-dont-get-the-love.md

 If you don't measure the impact, you leave the interpretation to the audience, then you're providing **reporting**, not **analysis**.

-As a side note, we should also be careful when measuring success by dollars.
+As a side note, we should also be careful when measuring success by dollar.

 For example, you can show how the running cost of your department is going down, (Yay!).
 But wait.
 Is it a result of laying off 20 senior consultants who have been bringing in a healthy profit margin for you?